 I am of the belief that most polyamorous women enter a polyamorous relationship for several reasons.

-Would a woman who chooses polyamory be the type of woman who is trusting, surrendered, emotionally open?
+Would a woman who chooses polyamory be the type of woman who is fully trusting, surrendered, emotionally open and fully vulnerable?
 I don’t know.
 What do you think?

 It’s not that I don’t believe some women actually want a polyamorous relationship.
 Sure they do.